jordanlab/stringMLST/README.md

 Fast k-mer based tool for multi locus sequence typing (MLST) stringMLST is a tool for detecting the MLST of an isolate directly from the genome sequencing reads. stringMLST predicts the ST of an isolate in a completely assembly and alignment free manner.
 The tool is designed in a light-weight, platform-independent fashion with minimum dependencies.

 Reference
 *http://jordan.biology.gatech.edu/page/software/stringmlst/*

 Abstract
 *http://bioinformatics.oxfordjournals.org/content/early/2016/09/06/bioinformatics.btw586.short?rss=1*

 Application Note
 *http://bioinformatics.oxfordjournals.org/content/early/2016/09/06/bioinformatics.btw586.full.pdf+html*

-**stringMLST is a *tool* not a *database***, always use the most up-to-date database files as possible.
-To facilite keeping your databases updated, stringMLST can download and build databases from pubMLST using the most recent allele and profile definitions.
+**stringMLST is a *tool* not a *database*, always use the most up-to-date database files as possible.** To facilitate keeping your databases updated, stringMLST can download and build databases from pubMLST using the most recent allele and profile definitions.
 Please see the "Included databases and automated retrieval of databases from pubMLST" section below for instructions. *The databases bundled here are for convenience only, do not rely on them being up-to-date*.